11 Pros and Cons of Waist Trainers

 Professor of Fitness at the California State University – Long Beach, Dr. Jan Schroeder, explains, “Corsets do not cause you to permanently lose fat in the midsection; they cause a redistribution of the fats and organs in the trunk to give you an hourglass shape”.
 So if you are planning to use waist trainers to help you lose weight, reconsider your decision.

 Improves Posture and Confidence

-When you wear a waist trainer, you will maintain a good posture while standing and sitting.
-This is because the metal bones in the waist trainers make it impossible for you to slouch.
-It improves your posture by providing the necessary support to your back.
+Waist trainers help you maintain a good posture while standing and sitting.
+This is because the metal bones in waist trainers make it impossible for you to slouch.
+They improve your posture by providing the necessary support to your back.

-Although it may differ from person to person, many women claim that they feel more confident when they see the changes in their waistline after using waist trainers.
-When you wear waist trainers under your clothes, they actually make you look slimmer – which boosts your confidence even more.
+As a result, many women claim they feel more confident when they see the changes in their waistline after using waist trainers.
+When you wear waist trainers under your clothes, they make you look slimmer – which boosts your confidence even more.